 (Only for MVNU faculty/staff/students.
 See below for generic form)

 Title IX Guest Compliance Form *

 (For everyone else not directly affiliated with MVNU)

-Scholarship Application - Scholarships are exclusively for MVNU students.* Due September 1, 2018
+Scholarship Application - Scholarships are exclusively for MVNU's School of Christian Ministry students.* Due September 1, 2019

 Fundraiser Letter Sample - Edit and send to church, family, friends.